Battle of Midway: Attacks on the Japanese fleet

-McClusky's decision to continue the search and his judgment, in the opinion of Admiral Chester Nimitz, "decided the fate of our carrier task force and our forces at Midway ..."
+McClusky's choice to persist with the search and his judgment, in the opinion of Admiral Chester Nimitz, "decided the fate of our carrier task force and our forces at Midway ..."
 All three American dive-bomber squadrons (VB-6, VS-6, and VB-3) arrived almost simultaneously at the perfect time, locations and altitudes to attack.
-Most of the Japanese CAP was directing its attention to the torpedo planes of VT-3 and was out of position; meanwhile, armed Japanese strike aircraft filled the hangar decks, fuel hoses snaked across the decks as refueling operations were hastily being completed, and the repeated change of ordnance meant that bombs and torpedoes were stacked around the hangars, rather than stowed safely in the magazines, making the Japanese carriers extraordinarily vulnerable.
+Most of the Japanese CAP was directing its attention to the torpedo planes of VT-3 and was out of position; meanwhile, armed Japanese strike aircraft filled the hangar decks, fuel hoses snaked across the decks for hasty refueling, and the repeated change of ordnance meant that bombs and torpedoes were stacked around the hangars, rather than stowed safely in the magazines, rendering the Japanese carriers disastrously vulnerable.

 Destruction of Kaga, Sōryū and Akagi

 Beginning at 10:22, the two squadrons of Enterprises air group split up with the intention of sending one squadron each to attack Kaga and Akagi.
 A miscommunication caused both of the squadrons to dive at Kaga.
 Recognizing the error, Lieutenant Richard Halsey Best and his two wingmen were able to pull out of their dives and, after judging that Kaga was doomed, headed north to attack Akagi.
-Coming under an onslaught of bombs from almost two full squadrons, Kaga sustained three to five direct hits, which caused heavy damage and started multiple fires.
+Coming under an onslaught of bombs from almost two full squadrons, Kaga sustained three to five direct hits, which caused heavy damage and ignited multiple conflagrations.
 One of the bombs landed on or right in front of the bridge, killing Captain Jisaku Okada and most of the ship's senior officers.
 Lieutenant Clarence E. Dickinson, part of McClusky's group, recalled:

 We were coming down in all directions on the port side of the carrier ...
 I recognized her as the Kaga; and she was enormous ...
 The target was utterly satisfying ...
 I saw a bomb hit just behind where I was aiming ...
 I saw the deck rippling and curling back in all directions exposing a great section of the hangar below ...
 I saw [my] 500 lb bomb hit right abreast of the [carrier's] island.
 The two 100 lb bombs struck in the forward area of the parked planes ...

 Several minutes later, Best and his two wingmen dived on Akagi.
 Mitsuo Fuchida, the Japanese aviator who had led the attack on Pearl Harbor, was on Akagi when it was hit, and described the attack: